 Did you know that the fashion industry accounts for 10% of global emissions (1)?
 Yep!
 In fact, the textile industry is the second largest emitter after the fossil fuel industry.
 Fashion manufacturing releases 1.2 billion tonnes of Co2 annually!
 (1).
-What is it about making clothes that has caused the fashion industry to produce more yearly emissions than all of the world’s international flights and maritime commutes combined (1)?
+What is it about making clothes that causes the fashion industry to produce more yearly emissions than all of the world’s international flights and maritime commutes combined (1)?

-Water Contamination: The process of dyeing textiles often results in the pollution of local water ways.
+Water Contamination: Unfortunately, The process of dyeing textiles often results in the pollution of local water ways.
 In fact, textile dyeing is the second largest contaminate of fresh water after agricultural run-off (2).

-Transportation: The multi-step process of a designer’s piece becoming a mass produced clothing item requires a complex, back and forth communication between designers, distributors, and manufactures.
-In an article about Sustainable Fashion for Vogue, Maya singer puts it best stating, “…the steps required to create the fabrics designers pore over at shows such as Première Vision, not to mention the hydra-headed distribution network that delivers apparel to stores.
+“…the steps required to create the fabrics designers pore over at shows such as Première Vision, not to mention the hydra-headed distribution network that delivers apparel to stores.
 Farmers farm, weavers weave, dye-ers dye, cutters cut, sewers sew; goods are packaged and placed onto pallets and heaved onto cargo ships or jammed into air freight; they arrive at warehouses worldwide and go back out again, to shops or to shoppers buying online.
 Millions of people and metric tons of water, chemicals, crops, and oil are involved in the process that turns a designer’s fancy into a sensuous object hanging on a rail in a store.
 That’s the supply chain, and its labyrinthine totality is designed to make the satisfaction of consumer desire as frictionless as possible.
 I want that!
 Click.
 A couple days later, a package arrives on your doorstep.”
 (5)

 What you can do: